Aerial Dance Track

 Courses in the Aerial Dance Track are offered for those students who have a serious interest in aerial dance and it’s application to dance training, performance and/or teacher training.
 Students can work towards the completion of the Professional Training Program at Frequent Flyers while simultaneously pursuing their MFA degree.
 The Professional Training Program must be successfully completed before the MFA degree will be awarded.
+Before a student is eligible to begin work in the aerial track, he/she must be officially accepted by Frequent Flyers’ Professional Training Program (located off-campus in Boulder) and have been approved by faculty member Nada Diachenko to follow the Aerial Dance Track.

 MFA students have two options in the Aerial Dance Track: